Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you find that they are under the recommendation, try adding in whole food sources before the addition of a protein powder (we’ll discuss protein recommendations for teens below).

 It is also suggested that in cases like this, you consult a health professional or dietician in regard to the most optimal ways to increase your teen’s protein intake.

 Book a 20-min free consultation with us if you have any questions about your teen’s protein consumption.

 - Related Article: Is Whey Protein Good For Women?
 (What Science Says)

 2. Whey Protein Contains All 9 Essential Amino Acids

 Whey protein is a protein source that contains all 9 of the essential amino acids, which are crucial for functions such as creating immune cells and building muscle.

-This is particularly beneficial if your teen does not have a lot of complete protein sources (meat, poultry and eggs, fish, etc.) in their diet.
+This is particularly beneficial if your teen does not have a lot of complete protein sources (meat, poultry, eggs, fish, etc.) in their diet.

 3. Protein Powder Can Provide a Fast Source of Nutrition for a Teen Athlete Who Does Not Have the Time To Consume a Whole Food Protein Source

 If your teen is extremely active and needs to have a fast, easily digestible form of nutrition between activities, incorporating a protein powder in these situations may be the most optimal way for your teen to fuel their bodies.